Skip to the main content.

 This is oversight theater.
 And it’s dangerously close to rubber-stamping.

-The Critical Decision Points That Matter Most
+Which Critical Decision Points Matter Most?

 Let’s break down the real loop and where human oversight actually makes or breaks security: